jmurga/Analytical.jl/docs/src/analytical.md

 x,y = Analytical.analyticalAlpha(gammaL=adap.gL,gammaH=adap.H,pposL=adap.pposL,pposH=adap.pposH)
 ```

 Internally the function first set the mutation rate and the probability of fixations given the genetic scenario.
 Then it estimate the SFS and fixations rates.
-Please check [`AnalyticalAlpha`](@ref) to understand the process.
+Please check [`analyticalAlpha`](@ref) to understand the process.

 #### Plotting the results.
 $x$ contains $\alpha_{(x)}$ accounting for weakly beneficial alleles. $y$ contains the true value of $\alpha_{(x)}$, not accounting for weakly beneficial alleles.